m2osw/snapwebsites/snapbounce/README.md

 compile in RELEASE mode, which once in a while is useful.

-INSTALLATION
+Installation
 ============

 You may install the software with `make install`.
-However, that won't be sufficient in order to get snapbounce to work.
+However, that won't be sufficient in order to get `snapbounce` to work.
 You also need to setup the postfix environment to recognize the tool as follow: